iangreenleaf/blog_house/_drafts/the-first-year-garden.md

 Given the limited amount of site preparation and the numerous imperfections in my process, I feel like I got as good of results as I could have hoped for.
 There was remarkably little weed pressure--I think the pool must have been in place for so long that the weed seeds underneath it had rotted or lost viability.

-{% single_image path: assets/images/the-first-year-garden/circle-garden-peas.jpg alt: "Peas and tomatoes in the circle garden" %}
+{% single_image path: assets/images/the-first-year-garden/circle-garden-peas.jpg alt: "Peas and marigolds in the circle garden" %}

 Most of the vegetables grew well, considering the soil hadn't been amended or improved in any way.
 I did buy some liquid fertilizer that I applied to the tomatoes and flowers a couple times.